kaschmo/sh_face_rec/README.md

 # sh_face_rec - Smart Home Face Recognition
 A simple face recognition system that can be used with any streaming camera and works with OpenHAB via REST communication.
+Runs on a Raspberry Pi.
-- Runs a small flask based http server that gets video streams from IP cameras on network and stores in a queue.
+- Runs a small flask based http server that gets video streams from IP cameras on network and stores frames in a queue.
-- Multiprocessed worker application process the video frames and run a face recognition procedure on each of the frames in pipeline
+- Multiprocessing worker application process the video frames and run a face recognition procedure on each of the frames in pipeline
 - Pipeline (see below):
-- - Image Handling w/ OpenCV
+    - Image Handling w/ OpenCV
-- - Face Detection w/ MTCNN Tensorflow Implementation
+    - Face Detection w/ MTCNN Tensorflow Implementation
-- - Aligning/Cropping using dlib
+    - Aligning/Cropping using dlib
-- - embedding with dlib CNN
+    - embedding with dlib CNN
-- - classification with KNN
+    - classification with KNN
 - Once known faces are identified OpenHAB is notified via REST Interface call (requires REST API binding in OH)
 - If only unknown faces are identified OpenHAB is notified via REST Interface call